 A Bachelor of Science in Nursing (BSN) may take up to four years to complete.
 While earning an ADN may provide a faster entry into the profession, earning a BSN generally offers comprehensive training.
 Additionally, completing a BSN program may enhance prospects for nurses seeking additional career advancement.
 In addition to clinical practicums or internships, BSN students also take courses in pathophysiology and special health problems.

-After earning their degrees, graduates must sit for the National Council Licensure Examination (NCLEX-RN) to become registered nurses.
+After earning their degrees, graduates of nursing programs must sit for the National Council Licensure Examination (NCLEX-RN) to become registered nurses.
 The National Council of State Boards of Nursing administers the examination (www.ncsbn.org).
 While study time may vary based on the individual's knowledge and testing aptitude, the exam itself is completed in a day.
-Candidates who pass may still need to fulfill additional state requirements in order to earn their licenses.
+Candidates who pass might still need to fulfill additional state requirements in order to earn their licenses.

 Entering the Workforce

 According to the U.S. Bureau of Labor Statistics (BLS), the employment of registered nurses was forecast to grow 16%, in the decade spanning 2014-2024.
 The majority of RNs worked in hospitals as of 2014.
 The BLS also noted that the mean annual salary of RNs in general was $71,000 in 2015.
 Those who worked in general medical and surgical hospitals earned slightly more, at $72,980 per year.